fubar2/pcapGrok/README.md

 helps focus on the traffic of interest, effectively reducing noise from irrelevant chatter among other devices during the packet capture period.

 ## Features
 - Draws network topology graphs.
-2 = device (mac) traffic flows: 3 = ip traffic flows, 4 = tcp/udp traffic flows
+2 = device (mac) traffic flows: 3 = ip traffic flows, 4 = tcp/udp traffic flows.
+Format is determined by the extension of the --OUT parameter - e.g. --OUT foo.pdf will draw pdfs.
 - Graph node labels show host FQDN, country and city if available from maxminddb and socket.getfqdn.
 Otherwise "asn_description" from whois data is shown.
 Very informative when there is traffic to and from cloud providers, since they are nearly always identified.
 Violet nodes are outside the LAN.
 - Edges drawn in thickness proportional to traffic volume